- About Us

 The loan period is two weeks, after which time items may be renewed in-person or online, provided no other requests have been submitted for them.
-No more than 15 open stack items may be borrowed at any one time by an extramural borrower.
-Extramural borrowers are not eligible for laptop loans and may not borrow materials in the Reserve Collection.
+No more than 15 items may be borrowed at any one time and community borrowers are not eligible for laptop loans and may not borrow materials in the Reserve Collection.

-The annual fee for Extramural Borrowing privileges is $40.00 for members of the community, and $20.00 for older adults (60+).
+The annual fee to community users for borrowing privileges is $40.00, and $20.00 for older adults (60+).
 There is no charge to Brock graduates.
 Institutional memberships (one borrowing card to be shared by up to 5 people from an institution) are available to businesses for $300.00 and to non-profit organizations for $100.00.
 There is a $5.00 replacement charge for a lost barcode and/or card.

 The membership fee is available on an annual basis and is effective on the date of application.